OmarMeligi/Northwind-DataWarehouse-ETL/README.md

 - Microsoft SQL Server 2019 or later
 - Visual Studio with the SSIS Projects extension installed
 - SQL Server Management Studio (SSMS)

-## License

-This project is intended for academic, training, and demonstration purposes.